 Nothing has ever happened without taking a step forward.
 The website www.WorldMuslimCongress.org is scheduled to be launched on Monday, September 11, 2006.
 It will be interactive and accommodative of diversity within Islam and aims to be a voice of the Majority of Muslims who chose moderation.

 Our silence has done a lot more damage to us than the damage done by the extremists.
-We have a forum now to speak up and present the majority view to the world.
+We have a forum now to speak up and present the majority view of the world.

 The following websites are subsidiaries of this mother website.
 A few articles appear in both places, but most of them are listed in each one of the sites listed below.